jasonyxwu/dinomo/README.md

 -   Ubuntu18.04
 -   Connectx-3 RNIC

-## MAKE SURE the master is able to ssh others !!!
+## MAKE SURE the master is able to ssh others!!!

+## DPM and Memory Nodes can be preconfigured to save time!!!

 ### Download source codes